Hit & Run New Law: Background, Punishment, Challenges, Need

-Hit & Run means leaving an accident site without assistance.
-The recently enacted law imposes a maximum penalty of 10 years in prison and large fines for such serious offenses.
-Drivers who notify the police about accidents are subject to lighter penalties.
-This groundbreaking law guarantees severe accountability, discourages rash driving, and places victims' care and justice at the top of the list.
+Hit & Run simply means leaving an accident site without assistance.
+The new law imposes a maximum punishment of 10 years in prison and large fines for such serious offenses.
+The main intent behind harsh punishment is to save lives in the first hour of the accident (Golden Hour).
+Drivers who notify the police about accidents are subject to lighter penalties (5 years in prison & fine).

 The background of the new Hit & Run law in India originates from the urgent need to solve the rising incidents of road accidents where drivers run away from the scene, neglecting the injured and complicating justice delivery.